-Why Does Defense Orchestrator Deploy Changes to an FTD?
+Why Does CDO Deploy Changes to an FTD?

-Because of FTDs two step process for editing configuration files, CDO deploys changes to a Firepower Threat Defense (FTD) device slightly differently than it does to other devices it manages.
-CDO first deploys the changes to FTD and the changes are in the "pending" state.
-Then, CDO "deploys" the changes on the devices and they become live.
+Because of FTDs two step process for editing configuration files, CDO deploys changes to an FTD slightly differently than it does to other devices it manages.
+CDO first deploys the changes to FTD and the changes are in the pending state.
+Then, CDO deploys the changes on the devices and they become live.
 Now that the changes have been deployed, they are enforced and affect traffic running through the FTD.
 This applies to both standalone and high availability (HA) devices.

 Two things will prevent CDO from deploying changes to an FTD:

 - If there are staged changes on the FTD.
-See Conflict Detected-Revert Pending Changes for more information on how to resolve this state.
+See Conflict Detected for more information on how to resolve this state.